oritzadok/terraform-argocd-eks/README.md

 - An existing VPC and subnets that meet Amazon EKS requirements (this code is not responsible of creating these resources at this time)
 - Install Terraform
-- Login to your AWS account
+- Login to your AWS account (AWS CLI)

 ### Deploy: